kristopherjohnson/wiringPi_gforth/README.md

 To use wiringPi within a Gforth program, use `require wiringPi.fs` or one of the [other ways](https://www.complang.tuwien.ac.at/forth/gforth/Docs-html/Forth-source-files.html) to read Forth source files.

-Here is a complete example:
+Here is a complete example of a Gforth program that uses wiringPi to make an LED blink:

 ```forth
 \ Blink an LED connected to GPIO pin 18